 - Configure Sound Settings

 In Braina, type or say “Open Sound” (without quotes).
 This will open Sound settings.
-In the Playback tab of Sound Settings dialog, enable the “CABLE Input” and set it to default.
-Similarly, in the Recording devices tab, enable the “CABLE Output” and set it to default.
+In the Playback tab of Sound Settings dialog, enable the “CABLE Input” and set it as default device and default communication device (Right click on “Cable input” to see options).
+Similarly, in the Recording devices tab, enable the “CABLE Output” and set it to default device and default communication device.
+Also make sure that all other Microphone options are disabled as shown in the images below.

 Now Braina will consider your speaker audio output as a mic input.
 Now to convert your audio file all you need to do is follow the steps below: